-The CPU's two serial ports are software-configurable for SNP slave, RTU slave or Serial I/O operation.
+The CPU's two serial ports are software-configurable for SNP slave, RTU slave, Serial I/O operation, or local Station Manager operation (Port 1 only).
 If a port is being used for RTU, it automatically switches to SNP slave mode if necessary.
 Both ports' default configuration is SNP slave mode.
 If configured for Serial I/O, a port automatically reverts to SNP slave when the CPU is in Stop mode.